OneSignalDevelopers/unsubscribe-page-sample/README.md

 ### How It Works

 1. **Email Link**: The user receives an email containing the unsubscribe link.
-2. **Click Action**: When the user clicks the link, they are directed to your custom unsubscribe page, and the query parameters `app_id`, `notification_id`, `token` are passed along.
+2. **Click Action**: When the user clicks the link, they are directed to your custom unsubscribe page, and the query parameters `app_id`, `notification_id`, and `token` are passed along.
 3. **Page Load**: Upon loading, the `DOMContentLoaded` event triggers the JavaScript code.
 4. **URL Parsing**: The function `unsubscribeURL` extracts the query parameters to construct the OneSignal API endpoint for unsubscribing and its supporting metadata.
-5. **Button Configuration**:
-   - The form's action attribute is set to this API endpoint in the form example.
-   - In the button example, a click event listener is added to the button to make a POST request to this API endpoint.
+5. **Button Configuration**: A click event listener is added to the button to make a POST request to this API endpoint.

 ## ❤️ Developer Community

 For additional resources, please join the [OneSignal Developer Community](https://onesignal.com/onesignal-developers).

-Get in touch with us or learn more about OneSignal through the channels below.
+Please reach out to us or learn more about OneSignal through the channels below.

 * [Follow us on Twitter](https://twitter.com/onesignaldevs) to never miss any updates from the OneSignal team, ecosystem & community
 * [Join us on Discord](https://discord.gg/EP7gf6Uz7G) to be a part of the OneSignal Developers community, showcase your work and connect with other OneSignal developers